Christian-Perez/scavenger/README.md

   CSS
   JAVASCRIPT
   Ionic
+  - Angular-google-maps
   Ruby on Rails
+  - PostgreSQL

 ##Approach Taken
-  Step one is to create an api from which an app could pull Scavenger Hunt Lists so that users could easlily aquire the same list and get on with playing the game

-  Next,
+  I plan to begin building <scavenger> by building out an api to serve hunts, excluding map data, to the client app (ionic app).

+  Once i can request all the information needed form the api & associate information (hunt data) with a user i will begin building the ionic

 ##Installation Instructions